theRealAph/ScopeLocals/README.md

 `Runnable` and returns nothing.
 In contrast, the user code supplied to `log()` is expected to return a result.
 Therefore, the `log()` method uses call(), which takes a `Callable<String>` and returns a `String`.)

+### Migrating to extent local variables

+ADD THIS

+Narrative advice to someone who runs a stock exchange server that uses thread locals.

+Generally, the Gods of Java want you to migrate to extent locals.

+The first thing to do is determine whether this is appropriate.

+Youre looking forward to virt threads, so how do extent local variables help out with that.
+(Grand claims from the motivation revisited.)

+AN EXAMPLE FROM THE VIRTUAL THREADS / STRUCTURED CONCURRENCY JEP HERE that produces lots for virtual threads.

 ### In summary